mgcuadrado/testudo/README.md

 - you can organise your tests as a tree;

-- you can produce test summaries with success, fail, and error counts and accumulated tallies across the test tree.
+- you can produce test summaries with success, fail, and error counts and accumulated tallies across the test tree;

+- you can automatically track your progress based on produced reports (in progress).

 # A simple example